beschoren/doc/software/gerrit/gerrit.md

 ```bash
 git rebase <HASH>
 ```

-2. Edit your changes
-3. amend your commit locally with
+Edit your changes and amend your commit locally with
 ```bash
 git add .
 git commit --amend